ahdis/ch-ems/input/pagecontent/index.md

 The specification herewith documented is work in progress.
 No liability can be inferred from the use or misuse of this specification, or its consequences.

+[Changelog](changelog.html) with significant changes, open and closed issues.

 </div>

 **Download**: You can download this implementation guide in [npm format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).